-The proposal is for the refurbishment and adaption of the existing former Officers Building at Connolly Barracks, Longford.
+The proposal is for the construction of a new storm drainage network to facilitate the refurbishment and adaption of the existing former Officers Building at Connolly Barracks, Longford.
 The existing building occupies an area of 836 m^2 and amongst the proposals is a 505 m^2 extension to the rear of the building.